-Tall male cousins ducked to avoid the colorful paper snowflakes swirling overhead and eager fingers filled white plates with sandwich roll-ups, plump strawberries and squares of cheese.
+Tall male cousins duck to avoid the colorful paper snowflakes swirling overhead and eager fingers fill white plates with sandwich roll-ups, plump strawberries and squares of cheese.

-Purple cups of fizzy blue punch with foaming flecks of white ice cream passed from hand to hand.
-Steamy hot water poured over chocolate powder, swirling to the top of the mugs to be sprinkled with chocolate morsels and whipped cream.
+Purple cups of fizzy blue punch with foaming flecks of white ice cream pass from hand to hand.
+Steamy hot water pours over chocolate powder, swirling to the top of the mugs to be sprinkled with chocolate morsels and whipped cream.

 The frozen cakes are brought out and three gold candles lit amidst blue sprinkles and a miniature Olaf snowman.
 The familiar “Happy Birthday” chorus resounds throughout the living room and before the last note is even finished, she is leaning in to blow out the candles one at a time.
 One.
 Two.
 Three.

 Cheers break out like a rolling wave and the birthday girl says”thank you” in the sweetest little voice, smiling from ear to ear, clasping her hands in excitement.
 Her glee is contagious and all the guests are charmed by her sweet personality and infectious giggle.
 As the birthday banner by the door enunciates so perfectly:

 It was a magical day and so much fun for a winter birthday party theme and for a little girl who loves princesses and Frozen!
 I got most of my ideas from Pinterest and I used my party planning checklist to organize all the details.

 It really helped me to plan ahead and make sure I remembered everything from when and how I was going to decorate to the number of toppings I needed to buy for the hot chocolate bar.
 You can check out my Pinterest board for my source of inspiration for these themed parties.